nmoinvaz/nmoinvaz/README.md

-👋 I am a software developer with experience in desktop, web, and front-end application development.
+👋 I am a software developer with experience in cross-platform desktop, web, and front-end application development.

-- C, C#, Python, Javascript, React
-- Windows, macOS, Linux

 🔭 I’m currently working on ...
   - 📌 Software delivery and deployment platform for [Solid State Networks](https://www.solidstatenetworks.com/) called DIRECT.
 It provides a fully integrated download manager, patcher, repair tools, and self-updating launcher that is used by game studios.